leic-pt/resumos-leic/content/so/0002-files.md

 ---
 title: Everything is a File
+description: >-
+  Ficheiros.
-description: 'Ficheiro; Programar com Ficheiros; Revisões IAED'
+  Programar com Ficheiros.
+  API do Sistema de Ficheiros.
+  API de Ficheiros do Unix.
 path: /so/files
 type: content
 ---